Limitations for adaptive quantum state tomography in the presence of detector noise: Loss of optimal asymptotic scaling

 which limits how much the factor $1/p^\alpha_\gamma$ in Eq.~\eqref{eq:Fisher_zero_rows} can amplify the suppressed rows and columns in the Fisher information matrix.
 Note that choosing $\tau^\alpha_\gamma\rightarrow 0$ does not help since $\tfrac{1}{p^\alpha_\gamma} \omega^\alpha_\gamma (\omega^\alpha_\gamma)^\dagger \propto \tau^\alpha_\gamma$.
 It follows that no multi-step adaptive protocol can recover the optimal asymptotic infidelity scaling in the presence of depolarizing readout noise.
 This constitutes the main analytical result of this work, with the full derivation of Eq.~\eqref{eq:lower_noise_bound_probabilities} provided in Appendix~\ref{App:Optimal_scaling_derivation}.
 Importantly, this conclusion concerns only the asymptotic regime under exact readout-error mitigation and does not exclude potential advantages of adaptive measurement strategies in transient, finite-sample regimes, which we discuss next.
+Note that this bound concerns full-rank estimators.
+A rank-appropriate estimator would not require amplification of suppressed singular values and retains $1/N$ scaling even with readout noise (see Sec.~\ref{sec:defining_the_estimation_problem}).

+It is furthermore clear that although we only consider depolarizing noise here, the results remain valid for other classes of noise channel.
+In particular, all channels that can be decomposed into a depolarizing channel plus another nontrivial channel will have a nontrivial lower bound given by the depolarizing channel.
+Other common noise channels such as bit-flip, phase-flip, and qubit decay only have two or a single state which remains unaffected by the noise channel, and their contributions under the Haar-measure vanish.